AppGeo/into-cartodb/readme.md

     - the name of the table in cartodb
     - a map where each entries key is the field name to be inserted into the main table and the value is the value to get it out of the temp table
     - a [cartodb-tools](https://github.com/calvinmetcalf/cartodb) database object (same api as [knex]() minus transactions)
+- batchSize: number of features to insert into cartodb at a time, defaults to 200, decrease if you are running out of memory.

   See bellow for more info.